DiegoHerreraRomero/AndroidTakePicture/README.md

 > REQUEST_INTENT_IDENTIFIER : int that identify the result of the Activity.

-On the result you get the new (or actual if you decide don't replace it) path of image captured through data.getStringExtra("path").
+On the result you get the new (or actual if you decide not to replace it) path of image captured through data.getStringExtra("path").
 Example:

 ```
 @Override